Recurrent and Non-wandering properties for foliations: Abstract

 \section{Abstract}

 In this paper, we define the recurrence and ``non-wandering'' for decompositions.
-The following inclusion relations hold for codimension one foliations on closed $3$-manifolds: p.a.p. $\subsetneq$ recurrent $\subsetneq$ non-wandering.
-Though each closed $3$-manifold has codimension one foliations, no codimension one foliations exist on some closed $3$-manifolds.
+The following inclusion relations hold for codimension one foliations on closed $3$-manifolds: $\{$minimal$\} \sqcup \{$compact$\}$ $\subsetneq$ $\{$pointwise almost periodic$\}$ $\subsetneq$ $\{$recurrent$\}$ $\subsetneq$ $\{$non-wandering$\}$ $\subsetneq$ $\{$Reebless$\}$.
+A non-wandering codimension one $C^2$ foliation on a closed connected $3$-manifold which has no leaf with uncountably many ends is minimal (resp. compact) if and only if it has no compact (resp. locally dense) leaves.
+In addition, the fundamental groups of all leaves of a codimension one transversely orientable $C^2$ foliation $\F$ on a closed $3$-manifold have the same polynomial growth if and only if $\F$ is without holonomy and has a leaf whose fundamental group has polynomial growth.